lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/db-intro.md

 Most commands will need to read data from or save data to the database.
 Ares uses an off-the-shelf database server called Redis, but you won't interact with the database directly.
 There are no SQL queries to write or anything like that.
 The [Ohm](http://ohm.keyvalue.org/) database library lets you interact with the database using Ruby code.

 Diving deep into the database is beyond the Quickstart Tutorial.
-This is just a quick overview.
-There's a separate  [database tutorial](/tutorials/code/database) for you in the Advanced Coding section if you want to learn more.
+This is just a quick overview, and we'll cover more in the later tutorials.
+There's also a separate  [database tutorial](/tutorials/code/database) for you in the Advanced Coding section when you get more comfortable.

 ## Models and Fields